Ezekiel 5 – The Sword of God’s Judgment

 ‘Thus shall My anger be spent, and I will cause My fury to rest upon them, and I will be avenged; and they shall know that I, the LORD, have spoken it in My zeal, when I have spent My fury upon them.
 Moreover I will make you a waste and a reproach among the nations that are all around you, in the sight of all who pass by.

 a.
 Thus shall My anger be spent: The idea is that God’s fury had built up for a long time against His wicked and rebellious people.
 When the time was right, in the near future, it would be spent and it would rest upon them.

 i.
-“Above all, this highly anthropopathic passage features the ‘fury’ and the ‘jealousy’ of God (v.
-13).
-‘Jealousy makes a man furious,’ wrote the sage, ‘and he will not spare when he takes revenge’ (Prov.
-6:34).
+“Above all, this highly anthropopathic passage features the ‘fury’ and the ‘jealousy’ of God (Ezekiel 5:13).
+‘Jealousy makes a man furious,’ wrote the sage, ‘and he will not spare when he takes revenge’ (Proverbs 6:34).
 So the text depicts Yahweh, in one of the most somber of all the prophetic rejections of Israel.”
 (Vawter and Hoppe)

 ii.
 In My zeal: “The Hebrew word gina suggests ‘ardour’, ‘passionate feeling’ (the root meaning is ‘to grow purple in the face’), and therefore covers both zeal and jealousy, as well as resentment and indignation at an insult done to the honour of oneself or of another.”
 (Taylor)